 Here are some examples of 4 pin dinked centers.
 As per above, these are only a small sample of the many styles and designs that have been manufactured.

 I’m putting these next adapters in this category since this is similar to the 3 point dinked center, except with these, the adapter seems to have been molded into the die cut center.
-As far as I know these were only distributed in Germany under the name of Beidickem Zapfen, Mittelstuck herausdrucken.
-I’ve tried to come up with an English translation for that, but the best I can come up with is “Print out Beidickem pin, middle Stuck”.
-Your guess is as good as mine on that one!
-Maybe something to do with the pins stuck in the middle which would at least make a little sense.
-If anyone knows German and can give me a little help here, it would be appreciated.
+As far as I know these were only distributed in Germany.
+Thanks to Andreas Zirnig, I’ve been able to confirm that the writing on the adapter of “Bei dickem Zapfen, Mittelstück herausdrücken” translates to “In case of a thick spindle press out the middle piece”.
+All that’s saying is that if you require a large hole, push out the plastic center.
+I think I was originally trying to make more out of it than it was, but once I fully understood the translation, it seems less a mystery.
 As far as I can tell these adapters came in two colors, gold and silver.
-At least in the silver color, one variation came with the markings I just attempted to describe, and the other with none.
+At least in the silver color, one variation came with the markings I just described, and the other with none.
 The adapters in these two variations are very similar, but not exactly the same.
 You can see by the picture that the ones with the words have a slightly pointed bottom, while the one without the words does not.
 I have not seen a gold adapter without the words, but I’m not ruling it out.
 These adapters could be removed, but like the other dinked records, once they were removed, they could not be reinstalled.
+Again, thanks Andreas for your help!

 Business owners who had jukeboxes were often faced with a dilemma.
 The vast majority of jukeboxes were manufactured in the USA and required the large 1 1/2″ hole in the record.
 If a person wanted to play an un-dinked (small hole) record in a jukebox, it clearly wouldn’t fit.
 Thus the “dinker” was developed.
 This tool allowed the user to cut out a 1 1/2″ hole from the center of an un-dinked record.
 They work remarkably well, normally leaving a fairly accurately centered hole.
 They did have a tendency though, to not leave the record in best of condition since the dinked edges were not always smooth.
 They were great for jukeboxes, but not necessarily good for the future collectors value of the record.